A Formal Comparison Between Chain of Thought and Latent Thought: Experiments

 \subsection{Results}

-\Cref{tab:cotvsloop} presents results on parallelizable tasks, comparing Looped TF and CoT under varying loop or step counts.
-Across all tasks, Looped TF solves the problems with only a small number of loops, whereas CoT requires substantially more steps to reach the same performance.
-These results support our theoretical results on the separation between Looped TF and CoT for parallel computation.
+\Cref{tab:cotvsloop} reports results on parallelizable tasks, comparing latent thought and CoT under varying numbers of iterations.
+Latent thought solves the problems with fewer iterations than CoT requires to reach comparable performance.
+These empirical results are consistent with our theoretical analysis: latent thought supports efficient parallel reasoning, in contrast to the inherently sequential nature of CoT.

-We also follow the evaluation protocol of measuring performance across varying input sizes and loop counts, a methodology also adopted in prior studies on word problems~\citep{merrill2025a} and $k$-hop tasks~\citep{sanford2024transformers}.
-Figure~\ref{fig:polylog} presents our results for Looped TFs, illustrating that as the input size $n$ increases, the number of loops required to maintain high accuracy grows only logarithmically.
-This empirical trend aligns with our theoretical claim that a (poly-)logarithmic loop count suffices, thereby demonstrating that Looped TFs can efficiently simulate parallel computation.
+We also evaluate the relationship between performance, input size, and the number of iterations, as in prior studies~\cite{sanford2024transformers, merrill2025a}.
+Figure~\ref{fig:polylog} presents our results for looped TFs, illustrating that as the input size $n$ increases, the number of loops required to maintain high accuracy grows only logarithmically, supporting our theoretical claim in the (poly-)logarithmic regime.

-These results extend prior work in several directions.
-For the word problem, \citet{merrill2025a} examined looped and standard Transformers, but our results show that a small number of CoT steps is insufficient to solve it.
-For graph tasks of \citet{sanford2024transformers}, we evaluate larger input sizes and show that looped models remain sufficient.
-For arithmetic evaluation and edit distance, while \citet{feng2023towards} demonstrated that CoT suffices with quadratic steps, our results show that Looped TF can solve them more efficiently.

-Figure~\ref{fig:dnf} shows the result on the approximation task.
-The CoT model achieves approximate inference via Monte Carlo sampling, and its relative error decreases markedly when provided with sufficient reasoning steps and samples.
-In contrast, the Looped TF fails to learn even as the number of loops increases, with the error remaining constant because the model outputs identical predictions across all inputs.
-These findings support our theoretical claim on the superiority of CoT in randomized approximation.
+Figure~\ref{fig:dnf} shows the results on the approximate counting or sampling tasks.
+For approximate counting, CoT performs Monte Carlo estimation: the effective number of samples is given by the product of the number of reasoning steps per trial and the number of independent trials.
+The probability mass plot illustrates how the empirical distribution over valid colorings compares to the target uniform distribution.
+We observe that CoT produces a distribution that is closer to uniform, whereas the looped model concentrates probability mass on a smaller subset of solutions.
+This indicates that CoT achieves more uniform coverage of the valid colorings.